CLOSE SEARCH

 Before Going to Court - going to court should be your last resort.
 First gather evidence of what you've contributed (payments, improvements, etc.), write to the other person explaining your position and what you want, consider mediation and get legal advice about the strength of your case

-Court Application Process - if you can't reach an agreement through mediation or negotiation you will need to start a claim, there will then be a first court hearing, where directions are given for the parties to share relevant documents with each other, provide written statements from witnesses and if needed, get expert reports (like property valuations).
-Property disputes can take time to resolve, and if the case goes all the way to trial this could take between 9-18 months.
+Court Application Process - if you can't reach an agreement through mediation or negotiation you will need to start a claim, there will then be an initial court hearing, where directions are given for the parties to share relevant documents with each other, provide written statements from witnesses and if needed, get expert reports (like property valuations).
+Property disputes can take time to resolve, and if the case goes all the way to trial this could take between 9-24 months.

 If you want the property sold, you need to explain: